Does homeowners insurance cover spoiled food from power outage?

 When does homeowners insurance cover spoiled food?

 However, if an electrical grid failure caused the power outage and food loss, your insurer may not be the one picking up the tab.
-In this instance, it’s worth asking your utility company if they’re able to pay you for the loss.
-Some utility companies provide food spoilage reimbursements in instances where they’re at fault for the outage.
-Check with your utility company to see if this is the case.
+In this instance, it’s worth asking your utility company if they’re able to pay for the loss.
+Some utility companies provide food spoilage reimbursements in instances where they’re at fault for the outage, so check with yours to see if this is the case.

 Ready to shop home insurance?